front-end-foundations/FlexNav/README.md

 ## JavaScript Navigation

-Add an active class to the tabs when they are clicked on.
+First we will use JavaScript to add an active class to the tabs when they are clicked on.

 Add a script tag to `index.html` above the closing body tag.